Prep10 min

 Place cut-side down on the grill over medium heat for 2-3 minutes until you get char marks and the butter is sizzling.

 Watch it closely.
 The butter drips, causes flare-ups, and the bread goes from golden to charcoal fast.
-Some people use indirect heat to be safe - it takes longer but you won't burn it.
+Some people use indirect heat to be safe.
+It takes longer but you won’t burn it.

 4. 4